At St Leonard’s Lower School, we are growing and learning together with God’s Love. Our Christian values are embedded in all that we do.

 Leave St Leonard’s with a good foundation to continue KS2 PE

 We offer a range of extra curricular sporting activities, including lunchtime, before school and after school clubs in order to support the government’s commitment to ensuring that children and young people have access to at least 60 minutes of sport and physical activity per day, with a recommendation of 30 minutes of this delivered during the school day.

-We work in partnership with Leighton Linslade School Sports Partnership to offer our pupils an increased experience of a variety of sports, off site competitions and festivals with other local schools, CPD for staff and young leader training for our oldest pupils.
+We work in partnership with Leighton Linslade School Sports Partnership to offer our pupils an increased experience of a variety of sports, off site competitions and festivals with other local schools, CPD for staff, bike ability level 1 training and young leader training for our year 4 pupils.